 Norwegian health policy aims to ensure that everyone, irrespective of their personal finances and where they live, has access to good health and care services of equal standard.

 Health care services are financed by the government, through the National Health Insurance Scheme and with patient`s charges.

-Where do I find a doctor?
+Where do I find a GP?

-Where do I find a hospital?
+Where do I find a dentist?

 How do I get medicines?